dos54/turning-alaska/README.md

 # Project deets for TurningAlaska
-This document is meant to include details for the TurningAlaska website, including specifications
+This document is meant to include details for the Turning Alaska website, including specifications
 ## To be built using
 - Express
 - EJS & SSR